Sister Libraries for Children's and Young Adult's Reading

 - youth expression programs

-- programs for the promotion of boys’ reading
+- programmes for the promotion of boys’ reading

 - select and display books and information about the sister library country